Kentucky test scores reveal struggles caused by pandemic

 People are also reading…

-“As expected, the COVID-19 pandemic has had a profound impact on our students and our schools as they continue to recover from the interrupted learning that occurred over the past two years,” Glass said in a news release.
+“As expected, the COVID-19 pandemic has had a profound impact on our students and our schools as they continue to recover from the interrupted learning that occurred over the past two years,” Glass said.
 “These assessment results will serve as the baseline from which we will move forward as we look to new and innovative learning opportunities for all of Kentucky’s students.”

+Kentucky House Speaker David Osborne responded Tuesday by saying the focus should be on services needed “to avoid a lost generation of children denied a chance to reach their potential.”

+Democratic Gov. Andy Beshear, who refers to public education as his top priority, said he understood what parents went through as their children were educated from home.

 Kentucky has received more than $2 billion in federal funding through the Democratic-backed American Rescue Plan passed by Congress last year.
 The funding aims to help accelerate learning and provide additional support to districts and the students who need it the most.

-Kentucky’s results are consistent with what many other states are experiencing, Glass said.
+Kentucky’s test results are consistent with what many other states are experiencing, Glass said.

 In Kentucky, the test scores for the 2021-2022 academic year were released Tuesday by the state Department of Education.
 The assessments were given last spring to more than 383,000 students in grades three through eight and 10 through 11.